-On December 31st 2018 AXA Wealth Europe had a 5-member Executive Committee composed of the Chief Executive Officer (Marie-Hélène Massard), the Chief Financial Officer (Philippe Golinvaux), the Chief Information Officer (Olivier Vansteelandt), the Actuarial, Product, Investment and Client Services Director (Amélie Lequien) and the commercial and legal Director (Laurent Gayet).
+On December 31 2020, AXA Wealth Europe had a 5-member Executive Committee composed of the Chief Executive Officer (Mirjam Bamberger), the Chief Financial Officer (Konrad Staniecki), the Chief Information Officer (Olivier Vansteelandt), the Actuarial, Product, Investment and Client Services Director (Amélie Lequien) and the commercial and legal Director (Laurent Gayet).
+As extended Executive Committee, the Head of Human Ressources (Nathalie Bourdeau) was added to the Committee as of July 2020.

 This committee plays an important role in managing the operating businesses, considers strategic initiatives, addresses compliance and legal topics and other subjects the Board Management deems appropriate from time to time.
-The Executive Committee usually meets on a weekly basis.
+The Executive Committee usually meets on a bi-weekly basis.